Confederate Railroad Construction Plans

 (the Chatham Railroad)

-This road was chartered three times between 1855 and 1862 to run from Raleigh to the coal fields at Locksville, in Haywood, N. C. Company literature made it clear that this was just the first step in a road connecting the two state capitals and in becoming part of a great road from New York to Mobile.
-Grading began in 1863 from both ends, but stopped the next year with only 5 miles graded.
-Raleigh and the mid-South needed the coal and iron ore the 29-mile road could have provided, but the South could not afford the price.
-Kemp Plummer Battle was the President, Ellwood Morris was Chief Engineer and William Worrell Vass was Treasurer throughout the war; Directors are listed in the 4/24/62, 4/22/63, 3/4/64 and 3/4A/65 newspaper articles.
-The unofficial name of the road was the Coalfields RR.
+This 31-mile road was chartered three times between 1855 and 1862 to run from Raleigh to the coal fields by way of boats at Locksville, in Haywood, N. C. Company literature made it clear that this was just the first step in a road connecting the two state capitals and in becoming part of a great road from New York to Mobile.
+Grading began in 1863 from both ends and continued until the approach of Sherman's army.
+Kemp Plummer Battle was the President throughout the war, Ellwood Morris was the Chief Engineer into 1863, then Henry A. Brown took over; James E. Allen was Superintendent in late 1863; William Worrell Vass was Treasurer throughout the war; Directors are listed in the 4/24/62, 4/22/63, 3/4/64 and 3/4A/65 newspaper articles.
+The road may have owned some freight cars and had strap iron laid on the first 8 miles.

 NP, CW 3-5-61